Back to Top

 Your current status and "How to Pay" were included in a direct email sent to members in November, and on the mailing address sheet for the posted newsletter copies.

-The Lucky Door prize draw was next with a Cadillac Gift Pack donated by GMANZ, three prizes donated by Russell Nainie, plus the usual $30, $20 and $10 cash envelopes from the Club.
+The Lucky Door prize draw was next, with two shirts and a desk clock donated by Russell Nainie, plus the usual $30, $20 and $10 cash envelopes from the Club.
+There was also a number of golf balls free for the taking.

 All prizes were happily received.